fmkeir/CarcaCodeClan-tile-api/README.md

 The tiles have an array of sides structured [top, right, bottom, left] to allow tile placement logic and rotation to occur.

 Each tile has a centre attribute which is mostly left empty.
-In the base game in it used for denoting a tile containing a monastery.
+In the base game it is used for denoting a tile containing a monastery.

 hasJunction and hasShield can be used for scoring.
 Determines whether a road is terminated or a castle contains a shield.